 Is your student unsure about his/her major and career?
 Consider suggesting career development.
-Career Development Specialist Brian Henderson provides a series of personality assessment tools that will be used to help your student find his/her ideal major or career based upon interests, motivational traits, personality, values, abilities, aptitudes, personal work style, and work environment preferences.
-Have your student contact our Career Development office at (479) 968-0278 or email bhenderson3@atu.edu for more information.
+The Career Development office will provide a series of personality assessment tools that will be used to help your student find his/her ideal major or career based upon interests, motivational traits, personality, values, abilities, aptitudes, personal work style, and work environment preferences.
+Have your student contact our Career Development office at (479) 968-0278 for more information.